Hundred Flowers Campaign: End of the campaign and subsequent crackdown

-Debated intention of the campaign
+Intent of the campaign

-Historians debate whether Mao's motivations for launching the campaign were genuine.
-Some find it possible that Mao originally had pure intentions, but later decided to utilize the opportunity to destroy criticism.
+The academic consensus is that Mao's intent in the Hundred Flowers Campaign (and the rectification campaign that followed it) was to avoid the social and political upheaval of a Hungarian crisis-style scenario and to further incorporate intellectuals into the PRC's project of socialist construction.
+Earlier views that the campaigns were a "hidden plot" by Mao draw out opponents have been rejected by subsequent scholarship.

 Historian Jonathan Spence suggests that the campaign was the culmination of a muddled and convoluted dispute within the Party regarding how to address dissent.

-Authors Clive James and Jung Chang posit that the campaign was, from the start, a ruse intended to expose rightists and counter-revolutionaries, and that Mao Zedong persecuted those whose views were different from those of the Party.
-The first part of the phrase from which the campaign takes its name is often remembered as "let a hundred flowers bloom".
-This is used to refer to an orchestrated campaign to flush out dissidents by encouraging them to show themselves as critical of the regime, and then subsequently imprison them, according to Chang and James.
+Academic Dayton Lekner writes, "Mao genuinely believed the majority of China's intellectuals to be in full support of socialism and of his leadership, feared a retrogressive bureaucratic streak, and sought to temper the latter with the former."
+Lekner describes the movement's causes as "complex and interlocking," citing factors including the appropriation of the "let a hundred flowers bloom, drive out the old and usher in the new" slogan from the context of opera reform to broader calls for pluralism in the arts, the impact of the Khrushchev thaw on Soviet cultural circles, and the impact of the Hungarian and Polish uprisings.
+According to Lekner, "At each of these moments, Mao and central leadership were responding to and capturing cultural and intellectual sea changes, certainly seeking control (as well as the all-important appearance of control) but working within a limited range of options delimited by such waters."

 In Mao: The Unknown Story by Jung Chang and Jon Halliday, Chang asserts that "Mao was setting a trap, and ... was inviting people to speak out so that he could use what they said as an excuse to victimise them."
 Prominent critic Harry Wu, who as a teenager was a victim, later wrote that he "could only assume that Mao never meant what he said, that he was setting a trap for millions".

-One supposedly authentic letter written by Mao indicates that the campaign was a ploy for entrapment from the beginning.
+A letter arguably written by Mao indicates that the campaign was a ploy for entrapment from the beginning.
 Circulated to higher party cadres in mid-May 1957, the letter stated:

 Things are just beginning to change.
 The rightist offensive has not yet reached its peak.
 [The rightists] are still very enthusiastic.
 We want to let them rage for a while and climb to the very summit.